Strand PHIL.II Philanthropy and Civil Society

 - What are some behaviors that show respect?

 - How does respectful behavior affect the common good?

 - Do you think the concept of respect differs from person to person and culture to culture?
-(After students have an opportunity to share, the teacher may want to share examples from other cultures.
-See Bibliographical References.)

 - What are some behaviors that are universally respectful?